Northern Idaho ground squirrel

-The species is about 233mm in length and weighs 120 to 290 grams.
+The species is about 233 mm in length and weighs 120 to 290 grams.
 The northern Idaho ground squirrel has sexual dimorphism and a dark-reddish gray coat.

 The squirrel hibernates for 8 months and lives in dry meadows in Adams and Valley Counties in western-central Idaho.
 They eat forbs, grasses, shrubs, trees, rushes, and sedges.
 The mating season occurs within two weeks from the start of the active period and lasts about 12–13 days.
-Females only have one litter per years and there is about five weaned babies per litter who leave the burrow around late March-early April.
-The species constructs three types of burrows- nest burrows, auxiliary burrows, and hibernation burrows.
+Females only have one litter per year, and there are about five weaned babies per litter, which leave the burrow around late March-early April.

 In 2000, the species was classified as threatened under the Endangered Species Act mostly due to habitat loss.
 There are about 2000 individuals remaining, but the population is increasing resulting from conservation efforts.
 A recovery plan for the species was put in place by the U.S. Fish and Wildlife Service in 2003 and forest restoration for the species is anticipated to be done by 2027.

 Description

 The species has sexual dimorphism, with males being normally larger than females.
-Their weight ranges from 120 to 290 grams, and they are, on average, 233mm in length, though their range is 209mm to 258mm.
+Their weight ranges from 120 to 290 grams, and they are, on average, 233 mm in length, though their range is 209 mm to 258 mm.
 They have a dark-reddish grey coat with reddish-brown spots.
-Some of the northern Idaho ground squirrel's qualities include: tan feet and ears, a tail, brownish-grey throat, and a white eye ring.
+Some of the northern Idaho ground squirrel's qualities include tan feet and ears, a tail, a brownish-grey throat, and a white eye ring.